aws-samples/sample-copy-rds-production-to-pre-production-automation/README.md

      - Cross-account copy configuration to pre-production account

 2. **Backup Process**
-   - AWS Backup creates snapshots of selected RDS instances (based on tags)
+   - At the specified schedule, AWS Backup creates snapshots of selected RDS instances (based on tags)
    - Backup copies (Recovery Points) are automatically transferred to pre-production account's Backup Vault

 3. **Restore Automation in pre-prod account**